Politics affects us all, so make sure you play your part. If you can vote, vote; and if you want to do more, then go for it!

-Make sure you are registered to vote.
-You can do this from the age of 16 in England, Wales and Northern Ireland, and 14 in Scotland, even if you won’t be able to vote in most elections until you are 18.
-It only takes a few minutes.
+If you’re not registered to vote, you can’t vote.
+The right to vote is a precious and hard-fought right, so don’t waste it.
+You can register to vote at this link from the age of 16 in England, Wales and Northern Ireland, and 14 in Scotland (even if you won’t be able to vote in most elections until you’re 18).
+Registering takes only a few minutes.

-Once you are registered, you will be given notice of forthcoming elections.
+Once you’re registered to vote, you’ll be given offical notice of forthcoming elections, and when and where to vote.
 Find out as much as you can about the issues and the candidates so that you can make an informed decision.

-Your polling station will be near you and will be open for voting in person between 7 am and 10pm.
+Your polling station (where you vote) will be near you and will be open for voting in person between 7 am and 10pm.
 Officials at the polling station will tell you what you need to do.

 You can also vote by proxy – getting someone else to vote on your behalf.
 You need to apply for this at least 6 working days before the relevant election, and will need to explain why you can’t vote in person.